why-xn/reloader-operator/ANNOTATION_REFERENCE.md

 - ✅ `"annotations"` strategy - GitOps-friendly pod template annotation updates
 - ✅ CRD-based configuration for advanced scenarios
 - ✅ Enhanced status tracking and observability
+- ✅ Targeted reload using search/match annotations

 **What to avoid:**
 - 🐛 Don't rely on pause period annotations (broken)
-- ❌ Don't use search/match annotations (not implemented)
 - ❌ Don't use exclusion annotations (not implemented)

 ---